scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 However, there are also a few tradeoffs that should be considered:

-- it tightly couples the functionality to your data model.
+- It tightly couples the functionality to your data model.
   In particular, the companion object needs to be defined in the same file as your `case` class.
-- it might be unclear where to define functions like `crustPrice` that could equally well be placed in an companion object of `CrustSize` or `CrustType`.
+- It might be unclear where to define functions like `crustPrice` that could equally well be placed in an companion object of `CrustSize` or `CrustType`.

 ## Modules

 A second way to organize behavior is to use a “modular” approach.
 The book, *Programming in Scala*, defines a *module* as, “a ‘smaller program piece’ with a well defined interface and a hidden implementation.”
 Let’s look at what this means.

 ### Creating a `PizzaService` interface

 The first thing to think about are the `Pizza`s “behaviors”.
 When doing this, you sketch a `PizzaServiceInterface` trait like this:

 ```scala
 trait PizzaServiceInterface: